Serene-Arc/bulk-downloader-for-reddit/README.md

 * Download this repository ([latest zip](https://github.com/aliparlakci/bulk-downloader-for-reddit/archive/master.zip) or `git clone git@github.com:aliparlakci/bulk-downloader-for-reddit.git`).
 * Enter its folder.
-* Run `python ./script.py` from the command-line (Windows, MacOSX or Linux command line; it may work with Anaconda prompt) See [here](docs/INTERPRET_FROM_SOURCE.md#finding-the-correct-keyword-for-python) if you are having trouble.
+* Run `python ./script.py` from the command-line (Windows, MacOSX or Linux command line; it may work with Anaconda prompt) See [here](docs/INTERPRET_FROM_SOURCE.md#finding-the-correct-keyword-for-python) if you have any trouble with this step.

 It uses Python 3.6 and above.
 It won't work with Python 3.5 or any Python 2.x.
 If you have a trouble setting it up, see [here](docs/INTERPRET_FROM_SOURCE.md).